Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 #### Preparation

     •Thaw RSB at room temperature and vortex to mix.
+For future use, it is recommended to aliquot RSB into a smaller volume container (such as a 1.5 mL tube) to reduce thawing times.

-    • Bring the SPB to room temperature- wait at least 30 minutes.
+    •Bring the SPB to room temperature- wait at least 30 minutes.
 Once at room temperature, vortex and invert the beads several times to re-suspend any particles that may have settled.
 Ensure magnetic beads are well (evenly) distributed before adding them to samples.

     NOTE: Proceed very cautiously during this procedure and take your time to ensure as little bubble formation as possible.